-We have also investigated the constraints on hadron colliders, the 14 TeV LHC and estimate roughly the sensitivities in the di-lepton channels for WW production at the 14 TeV LHC with a luminosity of 300 fb-1 and 3000 fb-1.
-Depending the luminosity and the anomalous couplings involved, the constraints are at the level of $10^{-2}$ to $10^{-3}$ , which are collected in Tables III and VIII.
-The constraints are mainly due to the excess of events for high leading lepton $p_T$ in presence of the non-standard couplings.
+We have also investigated the constraints at hadron colliders, the 14 TeV LHC and estimate roughly the sensitivities in the di-lepton channels for WW production at the 14 TeV LHC with a luminosity of 300 fb-1 and 3000 fb-1.
+Depending on the luminosity and the anomalous couplings involved, the constraints are at the level of 10^{-2} to 10^{-3} , which are collected in Tables III and VIII.
+The constraints are mainly due to the excess of events for high leading lepton p_T in presence of the non-standard couplings.
 The azimuthal angle difference $\Delta \phi{ll}$ of the charged leptons also contribute moderately to the constraints.
-At the end, we collect the current and future constraints on the anomalous triple gauge couplings from both future lepton and 14 TeV colliders and compare the their sensitivities with the precision EW and Higgs couplings in terms of dimension six operators.
-It is promising that constraints on the charge triple gauge couplings can be improved by two orders of magnitude and reach the order of magnitude of $10^{-4}$ .
-The sensitivity gap between electroweak precision and triple gauge boson precision can be significantly improved to less than one order or even less at the 14 TeV HL-LHC and both can be improved in the future lepton colliders such as CEPC, which allows us to reconsider those triple gauge boson constraints on the EW precision physics in the future.
+At the end, we collect the current and future constraints on the anomalous triple gauge couplings from both future lepton colliders and the 14 TeV LHC, and compare their sensitivities with the precision EW and Higgs couplings in terms of dimension six operators.
+It is promising that constraints on the charged triple gauge couplings can be improved by two orders of magnitude and reach the order of magnitude of 10^{-4} .
+The sensitivity gap between electroweak precision and triple gauge boson precision can be significantly decreased to less than one order of magnitude or even less at the 14 TeV HL-LHC and both the two sensitivities can be improved at future lepton colliders such as CEPC, which allows us to reconsider those triple gauge boson constrains on the EW precision physics in the future.
+Finally it is worth mentioning that the future FCC-ee data at 240 GeV with a potentially larger integrated luminosity than CEPC, as well as the TLEP-W and TLEP-Z data, could improve further the constraints on charged triple gauge couplings and other new interactions beyond the standard model.